Order Handling Disclosures

 Guaranteed and Benchmark Orders

-GTS often receives orders from more than 1 client simultaneously where the parties seek to transact at specific benchmark or guaranteed prices.
+GTS often receives orders from more than 1 client simultaneously in the same symbol where the parties seek to transact at specific benchmark or guaranteed price.
 These various price objectives could be based, among other possible objectives, upon the closing price on a national securities exchange, the Volume-Weighted Average Price (“VWAP”) or Time-Weighted Average Price (“TWAP”) of such securities over a specified period.
 GTS will generally attempt to offset trading risk by effecting principal transactions.
-GTS may be at risk on all or part of a subject order during the course of handling the order.
+GTS may be at risk on all or part of a subject order while handling the order.
 Profits or losses from principal positions will accrue to GTS unless otherwise stated.
-Furthermore, GTS’s hedging activities may influence the benchmark price and the Firm will employ reasonable means in an attempt to minimize market impact, where reasonably practicable under the circumstances, market conditions permitting.
+Furthermore, GTS’s hedging activities may influence the benchmark price and the Firm will employ reasonable means to attempt to minimize market impact, where reasonably practicable under the circumstances, market conditions permitting.
 Other principal or client activity executed by GTS in the same securities or related instruments may impact the benchmark and the execution price of a client order.

 FINRA Rule 5270 Disclosure